strenkml/Recommender/README.md

 ### Notes:
 ### I'll be compiling a executable in the near future for release, which should handle all the prereqs and dependancies.
 ### Until then, consider this a work in progress in a pre-alpha state.
+### Also, I know the GUI is ugly.
+I'll refine it as I finish other things.
+Functionality over form at the moment.

 ## Table of Contents